Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

 Early RLHF methods established effectiveness but newer methods like AlignProp and DRaFT tend to dominate in terms of efficiency, often achieving equal or better alignment in less time \cite{clark2024draft,prabhudesai2023alignprop}.

 Ensuring safety often requires special handling; a generic ``improve preference'' method might not inherently prevent all bad outputs unless the reward model was trained to include that in its scoring.
-Thus, approaches like Focus-N-Fix or SafetyDPO emerged to guarantee safety improvements without sacrificing alignment on other axes \cite{xing2025focus,liu2024safetydposcalablesafetyalignment}.
+Thus, approaches like Focus-N-Fix or AlignGuard emerged to improve safety without sacrificing alignment on other axes \cite{xing2025focus,liu2024safetydposcalablesafetyalignment}.

 Many methods are complementary.
-For instance, one could use ImageReward as the reward model in an AlignProp or DRaFT run.
-Or one could use PRDP’s stable objective to pretrain a model then fine-tune further with Focus-N-Fix for safety details.
-The field is converging towards combining ideas to cover weaknesses: e.g., use differentiable methods for speed, but add RL-style constraints to avoid overoptimization, incorporate region-based or step-based tweaks to handle specific failure modes.
+For instance, ImageReward can be used as the reward model in AlignProp or DRaFT, while PRDP's stable objective can be followed by Focus-N-Fix to address safety-specific details.
+The field is converging toward hybrid designs: differentiable methods for speed, RL-style constraints to avoid overoptimization, and region- or timestep-aware mechanisms for specific failure modes.

-Having thoroughly reviewed the literature, the next section will highlight connections between these works and how they build on each other.
+Having reviewed the literature, the next section highlights connections between these works and how they build on each other.